Human or LLM as Standardized Patients? A Comparative Study for Medical Education: Real-world Evaluation in Medical Education

-\paragraph{Improvement by Skill Level}\textit{EasyMED delivered the largest benefits for low-baseline students early on.} We split participants into high-baseline (top three) and low-baseline (bottom four) subgroups based on pre-test scores.
-As shown in Figure~\ref{fig:baseline_gain_comparison_phase1}, low-baseline students using \textit{EasyMED} gained an average of 21.83 points versus 16.58 in the human SP group.
-High-baseline students improved more modestly—7.10 for \textit{EasyMED} versus 6.30 for human SP—showing that \textit{EasyMED} is particularly advantageous for learners starting at a lower skill level.
+\textbf{Improvement by Skill Level} To examine individual differences, we stratify participants into high-baseline (top three) and low-baseline (bottom four) groups based on their pre-test OSCE scores.
+As shown in Figure~\ref{fig:baseline_gain_comparison_phase1}, low-baseline using EasyMED gained an average of 21.83 points, compared to 16.58 points with human SP.
+High-baseline improved less (7.10 vs. 6.30).

-\paragraph{Improvement by Training Method} \textit{Across the crossover design, EasyMED produced larger score gains than traditional SP training.} Although the final post-test scores for Group A (M = 87.44) and Group B (M = 85.20) were not significantly different ($p>.05$), the crossover design allowed us to analyze the score gains from each training method independently (Figure~\ref{fig:group_score_comparison}).
-Training with \textit{EasyMED} led to an average gain of 9.35 points, compared with 6.77 points for training with a human SP.
-This indicates that, while both methods are effective, \textit{EasyMED} yields greater skill improvement than traditional SP training.
+\textit{\textbf{Finding 2}: This indicates that EasyMED is particularly effective for novice learners during the early stage of training (i.e., the first two weeks).}

-\subsection{Behavioral Analysis via Survey and Logs}
+\subsubsection{Behavioral Analysis via Survey and Logs}